yogan/advent-of-code/vim/README.md

     " register like a mapping, and mappings stop when they encounter an error.
     " See https://stackoverflow.com/a/77800926/183582 for where this is hidden " deep in the Vim docs.
-    " It still seems to be much slower then the options above.
-I'm just " documenting it here because a bunch of my solutions use it, as I didn't " know better at the time.
+    " I highly recommend not doing this, and just document it here because many " of the existing solutions are using that, because I didn't know better at " the time.
     ```

 ## Vimscript